gcheng314/AMP-Prediction/README.md

 - All .hmm files downloaded from http://www.camp.bicnirrh.res.in/pattern_hmm.php?q=HMM_fam and merged into amps.hmm
 - DIAMOND database file

-change indicated directories to your cown preferred directories
+change indicated directories to your own preferred directories

 # Instructions